almorcrette/makers-learning-journey/week2/daily_goals_week2.md

 1. Understand ideas and concepts of code review and apply to review another person's code
 2. Improve my understanding and application of class isolation in unit testing
-3. Work out when the process workshops are so thst I can join them in future
+3. Work out when the process workshops are so that I can join them in future

 ### Plan for the day